birrozza/esp_8266_T-H/README.md

 <h3>Configuration</h3>

 Through the <b>_config.json_</b> file it is possible to configure the program.
-In fact, in the file we find the following fields and modifiable sub fields:
+In fact, in the file you find the following fields and modifiable sub fields:

 *  <b>"_board_"</b>: